nicholaschen09/llm-benchmarking/README.md

 cp config/providers.example.yaml config/providers.yaml
 ```

-Then edit `config/providers.yaml` and add your credentials:
+Then edit `config/providers.yaml` and add your credentials (you can keep or remove providers you don't use):

 ```yaml
 providers: